Activating the Charter

 A registration process is in place for national authorities interested in participating in the Charter as an "Authorized User".
 This process will validate the ability of national authorities to access and use Charter assets for disaster response, in accordance with Charter operational procedures.
 Steps and applicable conditions are explained in the Charter's Universal Access Information Brochure available together with its Registration form.

-Map showing countries (in dark blue) with direct access to the Charter in June 2017.
-Universal Access allows national users from new countries to directly submit emergency requests as Authorized Users.
-In addition the Charter collaborates with Sentinel Asia, a regional network for Earth observation-based Emergency response in 27 countries (89 national organisations) and 15 International Organizations, and with UNITAR/UNOSAT and UNOOSA, active in many countries and who can submit requests to support in-country relief agencies of the United Nations.
+Map showing countries (in dark blue) with direct access to the Charter in November 2017: Algeria, Argentina, Australia, Belarus, Bolivia, Brazil, Canada, Chile, China, Colombia, Dominican Republic, India, Ecuador, El Salvador, Guatemala, Iraq, Japan, Korea, Malawi, Myanmar, New Caledonia, Nigeria, Norway, Pakistan, Russia, Sri Lanka, Switzerland, Turkey, UAE, USA, Uruguay, Venezuela and the countries of the European Union.
+Today, Universal Access allows national users from 59 countries to directly submit emergency requests as Authorized Users.
+In addition, the Charter collaborates with Sentinel Asia, a regional network for Earth observation-based Emergency response in 28 countries (91 national organisations) and 15 International Organizations, and with UNITAR/UNOSAT and UNOOSA, active in many countries and who can submit requests to support in-country relief agencies of the United Nations.
 All countries of the world can benefit from the Charter by any of the ways described above.
-Since 2000 there have been 534 disasters covered in 119 countries worldwide.
+Since 2000, there have been 561 disasters covered in 121 countries worldwide.

 The following illustration depicts the sequence of events that occur once the Charter is activated.
 Beginning with the authorized user (bottom left), follow the sequence with your mouse for a brief description of each step, and click on any of the steps for more in-depth information.